 Understanding the Intent of the Current Owner

 An owner search will show how long the current owner has held the property for and what they paid for the property.
 Both of these will help when making an inference on what the owner intends to with the property.

-Property Owner Lead Lists
+Better Informing Lead Lists

 Property Owner Lists for Building Service Providers

 Building service providers use ownership lists to promote and sell services to relevant prospects.

 - An owner lead list for solar energy installers could focus on owners that own properties that are in areas where it is difficult to get grid power to.